SamBkamp/samux/README.md

 ## compilation

+`./configure.sh` will set up the project files for your hardware

 `make` will compile the binaries into a binary file called rom.bin

 and `make install` will install it onto the AT28C256 rom chip using minipro